Savage Hart was built upon strong ethical values to conserve and protect all wild animals and their natural habitat.

 Some of the organization’s perspectives on conservation subjects are as follows:

 - Savage Hart DOES support wildlife rehabilitation to conserve and protect native species.
-If an animal is orphaned and/or injured due to human error, it is our responsibility to rehabilitate and return that animal to their natural environment.
+If an animal is orphaned and/or injured due to human error, it is our responsibility to rehabilitate and return that animal to its natural environment.

 - Savage Hart does NOT support the exploitation of wild animals, which includes but is not limited to: entertainment, cub petting, photo sessions, and physical contact with captive wild animals (unless part of a licensed rehab program)